PurdueDualityLab/TensorFlowModels/yolo/README.md

 > * Provide brief information of the algorithms used.
 > * Provide links for demos, blog posts, etc.

+Yolo v1 the original implementation was released in 2015 providing a ground breaking algorithem that would quickly process images, and locate objects in a single pass through the detector.
+The orignal implementation based used a backbone derived from state of the art object classifier of the time, like [GoogLeNet](https://arxiv.org/abs/1409.4842) and [VGG](https://arxiv.org/abs/1409.1556).
+More Attention was given to the novel Yolo Detection head that allowed for classification with a single pass of an image.
+Though limited, the network could predict up to 90 bounding boxes per image, and was tested for about 80 classes per box.
+Also, the model could only make prediction at one scale.
+These attributes caused yolo v1 to be more limited, and less verisitle, so as the year passed, the Developers continued to update and develop this model.

 ## History

 > :memo: Provide a changelog.